thalen-lab/thalen-website-project/case-studies-content.md

 **Solution:**

-NexDyne implemented a comprehensive UiPath RPA platform integrated with FedRAMP-authorized infrastructure.
+Thalen Technologies implemented a comprehensive UiPath RPA platform integrated with FedRAMP-authorized infrastructure.
 The solution automated 85% of manual workflows across the agency, including document processing, data validation, and inter-departmental communications.
 All automation processes were designed to meet federal security standards from the ground up.

 **Results:**